-Aborigines of Victoria: Volume 2 by Robert Brough Smyth, 1878 first edition Fundraising for the Judith Eardley Save Wildlife Foundation
+Aborigines of Victoria: Volumes I & II by Robert Brough Smyth, 1878 first edition Fundraising for the Judith Eardley Save Wildlife Foundation

 Proceeds from the sale of this extremely important and rare book will revert to the Judith Eardley Save Wildlife Association to which it had been donated.